ZoneMinder/zmeventnotification/README.md

 If you get errors about missing libraries, you'll need to install the missing ones like so:

 ```
-perl -MCPAN -e "install XXXX" # where XXX is Config:IniFiles, for example
+perl -MCPAN -e "install XXXX" # where XXX is Config::IniFiles, for example
 ```

 ### SSL certificate (Generate new, or use ZoneMinder certs if you are already using HTTPS)